-Protected: The Trademark Law provides that a trademark shall consist of characters, figures, signs, three-dimensional shapes or any combination thereof, or any of these in colour, used for goods or services relating to the applicant's business.
+Protected: The Trademark Law provides that a trademark should be recognisable by human perception and shall consist of characters, figures, signs, three-dimensional (3D) shapes, colours or any combination thereof, or sounds, and be used for goods or services relating to the applicant's business.
+In April 2015, motion marks, hologram marks, colour marks per se, sound marks and position marks also became registrable as trademarks.

-A trademark right is granted when an examiner of the Japan Patent Office (JPO) determines that the trademark meets all registration requirements.
+A trademark right is granted when an examiner of the JPO determines that the mark meets all registration requirements.
 It is an exclusive right to use the mark with respect to designated goods or services, which becomes effective throughout Japan upon registration of the trademark with the JPO.
 The Trademark Law follows the first-to-file principle.

-Not protected: Under the Trademark Law, a trademark application will be rejected if the following substantive requirements are not satisfied:
+Not protected: Under the Trademark Law, a trademark application will be rejected unless the following substantive requirements are

-- The mark is sufficiently distinctive for consumers to distinguish the applicant's goods or services from those of others; - The mark does not qualify as unregistrable under the Trademark Law; and - The application is not in violation of any treaties.
+- The mark is sufficiently distinctive for consumers to distinguish the applicant's goods or services from those of others; - The mark qualifies as registrable under the Trademark Law; and - The application does not violate any treaties

-Trademarks that lack distinctiveness may not be registered.
-However, some of these trademarks - except for generic terms - may be registered if the applicant can prove that the trademark has acquired distinctiveness for specific uses.
-Furthermore, a well-known trademark consisting of a geographical name and a generic term for a product or service that is owned by an industrial business cooperative association (including an equivalent foreign legal entity) may be registered, provided that the trademark fulfils the other requirements for registration.
+Some trademarks that lack distinctiveness - excluding generic terms - may still be registered if the applicant can prove that they have acquired distinctiveness for specific uses.
+Further, a well-known trademark consisting of a geographical name and a generic term for a product or service that is owned by an industrial business cooperative association, a commerce and industry association, a chamber of commerce and industry or a specified nonprofit corporation (including an equivalent foreign legal entity) may be registered, provided that it fulfils the other requirements.

-Even if a trademark is sufficiently distinctive, it will be rejected if it falls under one of the various bars to registration provided in Section 4 of the Trademark Law concerning the public interest or an individual interest.
+Even if a mark is sufficiently distinctive, it will be rejected if it falls under one of the various bars set out in Section 4 of the Trademark Law concerning the public interest or an individual interest.

 Examples of public interest prohibitions include: